After listing Kuala Sepetang in my 2015 Wish List, I finally made it there, a year and 10 months later but better than never.

 I had anticipated a bill upwards of RM120 but our meal came in just under RM70 for four dishes and drinks.
 Bargain!
 Richard had ordered steamed fish in ginger and soy sauce, chilli mantis prawns, sweet soy sauce fried prawns and garlic greens.
 Of those, the fish and prawns were winners for me, while the veg – usually my favourite – got a thumbs down for its muddy taste.
 Still, fresh seafood + affordability + view = hard to beat.

 Back in Taiping, the edge of the old town had sprung to life.
 Patrons filed the open air stalls between Restoran Prima Taiping and Prima Coffee Shop (a food street if ever there was one) as stall holders rushed around chopping, cutting and delivering food orders.

 Across the road, in the square behind the restored Larut Matang District Office, kids of all ages zipped past in rollerblades, miniature cars and hover boards rented from vendors at Bazar Cross Street.

 10pm Drinks and music at The Atrium

 The Atrium Lounge was our last stop before calling it a night.
-Older than the District Offices even, the Shun Tak association building was converted into a beautiful restaurant and bar over a year ago and appears to attract young Taiping-ites and families.
+Older than the District Office, the Shun Tak association building was converted into a beautiful restaurant and bar over a year ago and appeared to attract young Taiping-ites and families.

 Saturday, 9.30am In search of breakfast

 The following morning I woke up later than intended.
 The plan had been to catch the town in its best light but it was wet and gloomy outside, clouds clinging to the edges of Maxwell Hill.
-That’s Taiping for you – Malaysia’s wettest town.
+That’s Taiping for you.

 For that we scooted across the road to Larut Matang Food Court, where it felt as if the whole town had turned up to eat amongst the rows of stalls – halal to the left, non-halal to the right.